 About 5 miles east of Hanoi’s Old Quarter is the perfect place to sample a local delicacy – snake.
 The Vietnamese locals that live in Le Mat snake village have been hunting and catching snakes for generations.
 If you meet one of them who has been at it for a long time they will have stories of being bitten or they may even be missing a finger or two.

 The town is now filled with snake restaurants catering to both Vietnamese locals and foreigners.
 It is a popular place for tourists to go and dare each other to take shots of rice wine mixed with snake blood.
 But it’s also a popular place for Vietnamese people to go as they believe that snake is the ultimate aphrodisiac and should be eaten by men to increase their strength and virility.
-So if they want to make some babies, snake is a good way to get started.
+So if they want to make some babies, dining on snake is a good way to get started.

 Read on to learn all about what to expect when you go to Le Mat to try the famous local cuisine!

 How to Order Snake in Vietnam